 If you have suffered an injury or accident at work you may just put it down to bad luck, clumsiness, or the risks that were involved with the type of work that you do.
-However, no matter where you work, your employer owes a duty of care to you.
+However, no matter where you work, your employer has a duty of care toward you at work.
+If they fail, causing you an injury, they are legally liable and you could be entitled to compensation.

 Individuals and family members affected by a work place accident or work place injury may be eligible to claim personal injury compensation on a no win, no fee basis.
 Our accident at work solicitors have a national reputation for delivering the best possible results for our clients and can help you make an accident at work compensation claim.